EGA-archive/FEGA-onboarding/docs/index.md

 ## What is Federated EGA (FEGA)?

-**The Federated EGA is an ecosystem or network of Federated EGA Nodes.
-FEGA Nodes constitute the primary global resource for discovery and access of sensitive human omics and associated data, consented for secondary use, through a network of national human data repositories to accelerate disease research and improve human health.**
+**Federated EGA is a global network of repositories enabling secure discovery and access to sensitive human data.
+Our vision is to accelerate scientific discovery and healthcare breakthroughs by creating the go-to worldwide sensitive human data resource.**

-Over the last 10 years, most individual-level human omics data have been generated in the context of research consortia and shared via global repositories such as the European Genome-phenome Archive (EGA).
-Many countries now have emerging personalized medicine programmes which are generating data from national or regional initiatives.
-Thus, human genomics is undergoing a step change from being a research-driven activity to one funded through healthcare initiatives.

-Genetic data generated in a healthcare context is subject to more stringent information governance than research data and often must comply with national legislation.
-To address this need, the Federated EGA provides a network of connected resources to enable transnational discovery of and access to human data for research while also respecting jurisdictional data protection regulations.
-By providing a solution to emerging challenges around secure and efficient management of human omics and associated data, the Federated EGA fosters data reuse, enables reproducibility, and accelerates biomedical research.
+Our values are:

+  **Privacy & Trust**: Ensuring privacy of data subjects, security of services and acting with integrity to build community trust.

+  **FAIRness**: Driving reuse of data through standardisation of metadata and clear access policies.

+  **Diversity**: Expanding our network and representing global diversity in the data we host to bring benefits worldwide.

-Summary of responsibilities of Central EGA nodes (EMBL-EBI & CRG) and Federated EGA nodes (national/local jurisdictions):
+Summary of responsibilities of the Central EGA (EMBL-EBI & CRG) and Federated EGA Nodes (national/local jurisdictions):

 | Central EGA Node | Federated EGA Node |
 | ---------------- | ------------------ |